JorgeyGari/ca_p2/avignon/README.md

 # How to test in Avignon
-Once you have made a pull request and merged your branches with `main`, it is time to upload your code to Avignon.
+Once you have parallelized your function, it is time to upload your code to Avignon.
 Here are some steps to do this.

 1. Modify your code to measure how long your function takes to run.
 To do this, you must:
 * Include the `<chrono>` library by adding `#include <chrono>` at the beginning of the files `bitmap_aos.hpp` and `bitmap_soa.hpp`.